As an aspiring homebuyer, you probably heard of the many wonders of investing in or buying pre-selling properties.

 It might be a tired saying but real estate remains one of the best options for investment.
 That said, buying residential properties during their pre-selling stage gives you a lot of room for profit.

-As pre-sold properties are typically sold at a cheaper price, you can expect the price to increase once the project reaches completion.
+As pre-sold properties are typically sold at a cheaper price, you can expect the price to increase once the project reaches completion using a sample computation from respective officers of your developer.
 Together with the value in the market, real estate appreciates over time.
 That said, you actually earn more than what you initially paid for.

 As an investor, this is a profitable venture.
-Regardless of whether you choose to rent out or sell the property, investing in pre-selling real estate guarantees you a definite gain in the future.
+Regardless of whether you choose to rent out or sell the property, investing in a pre-selling project guarantees you a definite gain in the future.

 1) Unforeseen changes